Why Learn About Water and Watersheds?

 - Educational and Outreach Programs

-volunteer residential water metering program
+volunteer Residential water metering program

-- more accurate tracking of water consumption
+- more accurate tracking of water consumption;

-- onsite monitoring to ensure proper billing
+- onsite monitoring to ensure proper billing.

-Besides the financial benefits, water meters also provide customers with a way to measure their consumption.
-This makes it easier to detect and repair water leaks that can waste thousands of litres of water every year.
+Besides financial benefits, water meters also provide customers with a way to measure their consumption.
+This makes it easier to detect and repair leaks that can waste thousands of litres of water every year.

 water conservation tips

-Reduce:Reducing your water use is as simple as turning off the tap while brushing your teeth, operating dishwashers and washing machines with full loads.
+Reduce:Reducing water use is as simple as turning off the tap while brushing teeth, operating dishwashers and washing machines with full loads.